An Exegetical Commentary

 "Raba observed, First he [i.e., evil inclination] is called a passer-by, then he is called a guest, and finally he is called a man [i.e., occupier of the house]."
 (Sukk.
 52b)

-18― For I know that nothing good: Grk. agathos.
-See the note on verse 12 above. dwells in me: Grk. oikeō.
-See the note on the previous verse.
-Paul is not necessarily denying belief in the yetzer tov, the good inclination, or discounting the fact that he performed good deeds.
+For I know that nothing good: Grk. agathos, adj.
+See verse 12 above. dwells: Grk. oikeō, pres.
+See the previous verse. in me: Paul is not necessarily denying belief in the yetzer tov, the good inclination, or discounting the fact that he performed good deeds.
 As a Pharisee he had for years been committed to prayer, fasting and almsgiving.
 He is engaging in the Hebraic manner of self-effacement that recognizes one is always standing in the presence of the holy God, whom alone is holy (Rev 15:4).
 Yeshua said something very similar in response to the rich young ruler who called him "Good Teacher."
 Yeshua said, "Why do you call Me good?
 No one is good except God alone."
 (Luke 18:19).
 The attribute of goodness has one thing in common with holiness.
-Any holiness the saints possess is derived from God.
+Any holiness disciples possess is derived from God.

-the doing of the good is not: Grk. kalos.
-See the note on verse 16 above.
+the doing of the good is not: Grk. kalos, adj.
+See verse 16 above.
 Paul uses this adjective as though it were something greater than the kind of good works anyone can do that benefit others (Matt 7:11; Luke 6:32-34).
 Man is not capable of the excellence of perfection without the empowerment of the Holy Spirit.
 The truth is that we fall short of the glory of God (3:23).
 We cannot do what he does and we cannot replicate his perfection in our own strength.

-19―20 Paul essentially repeats the theme stated in verses 15-18.
+Paul essentially repeats the theme stated in verse 17.
 If these verses are taken as a testimony, his exhortation in 12:21 to overcome evil with good is inexplicable.

-21―I find: Grk. heuriskō, to come upon by seeking; find, locate or by something happening; find, come across, discover. then: Grk. ara, a particle that makes an inference based on preceding matter. the principle: Grk. nomos, law.
-The word "principle" is meant to indicate a principle drawn from God's law.
-Stern says that nomos "can have at least these three meanings: (1) law in the sense of "legislation, statute"; (2) law in the sense of "rule, norm"; and (3) law as that given to Israel through Moses, "Torah."
-Nomos also occurs in verses 22 and 23 and Stern suggests that in these three verses Paul is engaging in wordplay drawing on all three meanings.
-Sin is personified as having, so to speak, organized its own Mount Sinai and there given its own “torah” which, willy-nilly, we find ourselves devotedly obeying with our human nature.
+I find: Grk. heuriskō, pres., to come upon by seeking; find, locate or by something happening; find, come across, discover. then: Grk. ara, a particle that makes an inference based on preceding matter. the principle: Grk. ho nomos, law.
+See verse 1 above.
+The NASB chose the word "principle" to indicate a principle drawn from God's Torah.
+Stern suggests that in these verses 21-23 Paul is engaging in wordplay drawing on the different meanings of nomos.
+Sin is personified as having, so to speak, organized its own Mount Sinai and there given its own "torah" which, willy-nilly, we find ourselves devotedly obeying with our human nature.

 that evil: Grk. kakos, adj., may mean (1) morally or socially reprehensible, something that violates community standards, thus bad, wrong or evil; or (2) causing harm with focus on personal or physical injury, bad, injurious or harmful.
 In the LXX kakos is used predominately to render Heb. ra, which has the same dual meaning (DNTT 1:562). is present: Grk. parakeimai, pres. mid., to be close by, be right there, be present. in me: There is no preposition "in" in the Greek text and the dative case of "me" (Grk. egō).
 The dative case generally "expresses the person more remotely concerned" and often makes the noun an indirect object (DM 84).